Pyright vs Mypy: Architecture, CI Workflows & Strictness Comparison

 Teams evaluating Static Analysis Tools & CI Integration should prioritize execution speed, incremental analysis capabilities, and ecosystem compatibility when selecting a primary type checker.
 Key architectural differences dictate how each tool scales.

-Mypy relies on Python-native AST traversal, while Pyright leverages a TypeScript-based language server.
+mypy relies on Python-native AST traversal, while pyright leverages a TypeScript-based language server.
 Strictness configuration mapping requires careful translation to avoid behavioral gaps.
 CI pipeline optimization demands parallel execution, incremental caching, and deterministic failure gating.

 Architectural Execution Models & Performance Characteristics